gzalo/gzalo.com/content/articles/sdl.en.md

 int font[8][8];
 ```

 We declare a 2D array of integers, which will contain the values of each cell (1 if cell is black, 0 if cell is white).
-To keep the things simple, every glyph size will be fixed at 8x8.
+To keep things simple, every glyph size will be fixed at 8x8.

 ```c
 int main(int argc, char* args[]){